 The Maryland Writers’ Association hosts classes and critique groups, readings, contests, an annual conference, and community outreach projects.
 Publishes bimonthly newsletter, Pen in Hand.
 Covers poetry, fiction, and creative nonfiction.
 Based in Annapolis, with seven chapters offering smaller meetings in different regions of the state.
+Fees charged.

 The NLAPW is a professional membership organization for women writers, composers, and visual artists.
 The National offices are located in DC.
 There is also a DC Branch, and branches in Anne Arundel County, Bethesda, Chevy Chase, and Carroll County.
-The Gunpowder Branch, serving Harford County, MD, also publishes a literary journal, The Gunpowder Review.
-All branches offer monthly meetings, and special events such as panels and workshops.

 The Washington, DC Chapter of the National Writers Union is Local 1981 of the AFL-CIO.
 Offers guidance on contracts, legal consultation, and grievance services.
 Sponsors readings and workshops.
 Members can qualify for medical benefits, college scholarships, personal, home equity, and car loans, and press passes.
 Dues based on annual writing income.